Pathoschild/smapi-mod-dump/source/~daleao/Modular Gameplay Overhaul/Modules/Professions/README.md

 This module is an extensive overhaul of vanilla professions and skills, and makes up the core of the overhaul.
 Almost every profession has been reworked to be an equally unique and attractive choice targetting a specific style of gameplay, many of which were simply not viable in vanilla (i.e., ranching).
 And while it is not guaranteed that an "optimal" path does not exist, the main goal is to create opportunities for diversified or themed strategies as well as engaging new gameplay mechanics.
 Gone are the ~~boring~~ uninspiring +X% sell price bonuses, and in their stead we introduce bomberman mining, thief/assassin combat, truly epic sharpshooting and even Slime taming.
 The new professions are meant to scale with player, provide new end-game objectives and steer the player towards new playstyles.

 By popular demand this module also introduces an immersive (and completely optional) **Prestige** system, which will eventually allow the player to obtain *all* professions and open up skill progression to level 20.
-Also added are unique special abilities for each combat profession, with accompanying new visual and sound effects.
+Also added are unique Limit Breaks for each combat profession, with accompanying new visual and sound effects.

 This module was inspired by [Enai Siaion][user:enai]'s excellent [Ordinator][mod:ordinator] mod for Skyrim, and borrows many ideas (and a few assets) from the likes of [League Of Legends][url:league], [Diablo][url:diablo] and the classic [Ragnarok Online][url:ragnarok].
 It also includes professions icons by [IllogicalMoodSwing][user:illogicalmoodswing] (**please visit and endorse [Profession Icons Redone][mod:icons-redone]!**).